Employer Policy Recommendations to Support Employees Who Are Caregivers

 1. Flexible Work Arrangements

-• Description: Provide flexible start/end times, compressed workweeks, or reduced hours.
+• Recommendation: Provide options such as flexible start/end times, compressed workweeks, or reduced hours.

 • Benefits: Allows caregivers to manage their responsibilities without compromising job performance.